 Among the behaviors seen at companies that have had charges brought against them are corporate pressure to meet unrealistic financial goals and prospective billing goals designed to increase revenues rather than appropriately treat patients.
 Facilities have also threatened to terminate staff members who did not administer additional treatments to increase billing.

-If you have evidence of a nursing home provider or assisted living facility engaged in Medicare or Medicaid fraud, please contact our office at (800) 590-4116 for a free, confidential initial consultation with one of our whistleblower attorneys.
+If you have evidence of a nursing home provider or assisted living facility engaged in Medicare or Medicaid fraud, please contact McEldrew Young at our office at (800) 590-4116 for a free, confidential initial consultation with one of our nursing facility fraud attorneys.
 The False Claims Act allows individuals to report health care fraud against the federal and state governments and earn a reward based on the amount recovered by the U.S. Government.

 There are a number of different fraudulent schemes that have been executed by nursing homes or have happened at SNFs.